al3jandr0/journalscript/README.md

 1.1.6 Test invalid location of config dir (no permissions) such that it command produces an error, and no config file is created

 1.2 Command: 'config'|'config show'
+1.2.1 Test config show.
+    Given no config file
+    And no env var overrides
+    Then journalscript prints to stdout that there is no cofiguration set.
+Indicate to run config init

-1.2.1 Test config show with config located in $HOME
+1.2.2 Test config show with config located in $XDG_CONFIG/journalscript
-    write config gile in $HOME/
-    run 'journal config'
-    validate stdout

-    Last two steps can be done with a unit test framework.
-However the first step but the first mutates the file system
+    Given a config file located containing all of journalscripts env vars (need better deffinition) located in $HOME/.config/ And no env var overrides
+    Then journalscript prints to stdout the same values of journalscript's env vars corresponding to those in the configuration file

-1.2.2 Test config show with config located in $XDG_CONFIG/journalscript 1.2.3 No config file displays default values
+1.2.3 No config file displays default values
 1.2.4 Test config shows override vars in the environment